 - Use rentals that are approximately the same age as your property.

-- Look at rentals that most closely match your properties features, such as number of bathrooms, square footage, and parking availability.
+- Look at rentals that most closely match your property’s features, such as the number of bathrooms, square footage, and parking availability.

 - Get at least five other rental amounts as close to your rental property as possible, preferably on the same block.

 As stated before, you’ll need to notify your tenants at least 30 days prior to enforcing your new rent, but some states require 60 days’ notice if the increase is greater than 10%.
 In addition to dating your written letter, make sure your notification also includes the following:

 - The name of tenant